-The Stroke Rehabilitation group is a world-leading centre for stroke research, part of the Academic Unit of Elderly Care and Rehabilitation.
-Our rehabilitation research is primarily focused on post-stroke care.
+A part of the Academic Unit for Ageing and Stroke Research, the stroke rehabilitation groups is a world-leading centre for stroke research.
+Our stroke rehabilitation research is primarly ocused on post-stroke care.
 We have a long-established programme of research addressing the longer term psycho-social outcomes for people and their families after stroke.
-Our work is underpinned by strong national and international collaborations.
+Or work is underpinned by strong national and international collaborations.
 We work in close collaboration with the Leeds Institute of Clinical Trials Research.

 Our extensive portfolio of research in stroke rehabilitation has achieved impactful changes, including:

 - Successful completion of two of the world’s largest ever stroke rehabilitation trials

 - Development of an unmet needs assessment tool which has been translated into Dutch and French and is being widely used internationally in service provision and research;

 - Exploration of the provision of post-stroke therapy led by David Clarke has had a wide-reaching international impact and used as a case study by the Royal College of Physicians.